 Protecting Your Data: Small and Medium Businesses

-As our workplaces become increasingly global, small and medium-sized businesses are getting into the popular trends of using sophisticated phone and internet technology to make business more streamlined and efficient.
+As workplaces become increasingly global, businesses are using more sophisticated phone and internet technology to make business more streamlined.
 However, putting your business data online to use these technologies means potential safety and security risks.

-In the past few years, a number of prominent businesses became victims of data hacking, and smaller businesses are at an even higher risk.
-Often, small and medium businesses fail to protect their data as effectively as large companies, making them – and their customers – vulnerable to attacks.
+In the past few years, a number of prominent businesses became victims of data hacking.
+Even smaller businesses are at a higher risk than before.
+Often, small and medium businesses fail to protect their data as effectively as large companies.
+Therefore, this results in making them – and their customers – vulnerable to attacks.

-Recently, Small Business Trends posted suggestions to help small businesses protect their data.
-Here are a few great ideas they suggest that we recommend your company use:
+Recently, Small Business Trends suggested tips to enhance data security.
+So here are a few great ideas they suggest that we recommend your company use:

-- Assess your company for current safety.
-Does your company let employees use simple passwords like password, or do you require strong, frequently changed access keys?
-Simple protections, like using strong codes on computers and email, and protecting office computers and smartphones with strong virus scanners, will go a long way in keeping your business safe.
+- And lastly, assess your company for current safety.
+Does your company let employees use simple passwords like password?
+Or do you require strong, frequently changed access keys?
+Simple protections, like using strong codes on computers and email will go a long way in keeping your business safe.

-Need a stronger internet and phone connection as part of your data protection process?
+Need a stronger internet and phone connection?
 Contact us to learn about what we offer businesses like yours.